ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 Create file *release_config_dir*/source_deck_periods.json

-This file is a json file with each of the source-deck partitions to be included in the release, and its associated periods (year resolution) to process.
+This file is a json file with each of the source-deck partitions to be included in the release, and the associated periods (year resolution) to process.

 The figure below shows a sample of this file: